orcfax/docs/docs/orcfax-solution/roadmap.md

 This milestone marks the time at which the Orcfax Decentralized Autonomous Organization (DAO) will take over network governance decisions and project strategy from Orcfax Ltd, the company.
-The responsibilities of this DAO will include deciding which contracting firms (e.g. Orcfax Ltd, or other) to hire to continue operating, monitoring, and/or upgrading the Orcfax technical infrastructure, for how long, and for how much.
+The responsibilities of this DAO, among many things, will include deciding which contracting firms (e.g. Orcfax Ltd, or other) to hire to continue operating, monitoring, and/or upgrading the Orcfax technical infrastructure, for how long, and for how much.

 Five percent of the fixed 1 billion FACT token supply has been allocated to fund the Orcfax DAO and to seed its long term success.